nine7nine/CM-14-Android-7.0-Extras/README.md

 # CM-14-Android-7.0-Patchwork

-This repository conatins patchwork that I add to Cyanogenmod 14 / Nougat.
+This repository conatins patchwork that can be used with Cyanogenmod 14 / Nougat.

 Each folder name matches the folder in AOSP tree, where the patches are to be applied;

 # android_build

 * optional_automated_build_cutom_key_signing_N.patch

 more info here: https://github.com/nine7nine/android_build